Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Pulaski County, MO immediately.
-If you have already performed a field test and were then arrested for a DUI in Missouri, your Pulaski County, MO DUI attorney will design an impenetrable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Pulaski County, MO as soon as you can.
+If you already completed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Pulaski County, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Pulaski County, MO

-A checkpoint is a temporary roadblock used as a way to randomly check drivers for driving under the influence.
-Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri legislators have discussed banning sobriety checkpoints, but curent Missouri law still allows their use.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Lawmakers in Missouri have explored banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Checkpoints in Pulaski County and throughout Missouri are not as prevalent as they once were, but it is still wise to educate yourself on your rights and the rules regulating checkpoints.
-If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Pulaski County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules regulating checkpoints.
+When it doubt, turn to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance